 Let's get cooking!
 Here is a visual strip for those who want to see what they'll be doing.
 For all the delicious details, see the recipe card.

-Sauté the vegetables and spices in vegan butter or oil.
-Low and slow is the secret to sautéing mirepoix.
+Step 4: Sauté the vegetables and spices in vegan butter or oil.
+This classic mirepoix forms the base and fills your kitchen with an irresistible aroma.
+Learn more in the Guide to Mirepoix!

 Top Tips

-If pecans are not your favorite, add walnuts or almonds or leave them out altogether.
+- If pecans are not your favorite, add walnuts or almonds.

-If the cranberries are particularly dry, you can soak them in warm water for a few minutes to plump them up, then drain them before using.
+- If the cranberries are dry and stiff, you can soak them in warm water for a few minutes to plump them up, then drain them before using.

 Serving Suggestions